-8.11 Students' Accommodation
+7.10 Students' Accommodation

-Students who need hostel facilities can obtain application forms from the Examinations and Student Services Branch.
+Students who need hostel facilities can obtain application forms from the Student Welfare Division in the Administration.
 The Female and Male Hostels are located at Pambaimadu, Mannar Road.
 Hostel accommodation preference is given for the outstation students and 1st year students.
 The hostel students are provided with the facilities such as beds, mattresses, towel racks, study tables, chairs, and water filters.
 Besides, the television set is available in the common hall.
 Sub-wardens are in charge of the day-to-day administration of the hostels.
 The rent for the hostel accommodation is LKR 200 per month.
 The students who reside at the hostel can get their meals from the hostel canteen.
-For further information with regards to accommodation, students can contact Assistant Registrar, Student and Welfare Division.